 Satan wishes to retire but cannot decide which of his three sons, the awkward and geekish but nice Nicky or the brutal and sadistic Adrian and Cassius, should inherit the throne, and so he decides to stay on.
 Angered, Adrian and Cassius travel up to Earth, intending to wreak havoc there.
 However, their doing so freezes over the wall of flame that is the entrance to Hell, meaning that souls can no longer enter.
 This also causes Satan to start disintegrating.
 In order to save his father, Nicky must travel up to Earth and bring Adrian and Cassius back.
 There Cassius and Adrian, able to possess human bodies, are determined to turn New York City into Hell on Earth, promoting sin and depravity everywhere.
 In order to defeat them, Nicky must discover his devilish powers within.

 The Adam Sandler movie is an acquired taste.
 That is to say, it is best appreciated if you are in your teens, belong to a fraternity house and consume large quantities of beer.
 Adam Sandler first came to attention as a regular on Saturday Night Live (1975– ).
 Sandler’s cinematic career took off with The Wedding Singer (1998), a likeable formula romantic comedy that was a big hit.
-Since then, Sandler has seemingly developed a career as a frat house poster boy in the likes of The Waterboy (1998), Big Daddy (1999), Mr Deeds (2002), Anger Management (2003), Click (2006), I Now Pronounce You Chuck and Larry (2007), You Don’t Mess With the Zohan (2008), Bedtime Stories (2008), Grown Ups (2010), Jack and Jill (2011), Pixels (2015) and The Ridiculous 6 (2015).
+Since then, Sandler has seemingly developed a career as a frat house poster boy in the likes of The Waterboy (1998), Big Daddy (1999), Mr Deeds (2002), Anger Management (2003), Click (2006), I Now Pronounce You Chuck and Larry (2007), You Don’t Mess With the Zohan (2008), Bedtime Stories (2008), Grown Ups (2010), Jack and Jill (2011), Pixels (2015), The Ridiculous 6 (2015) and Hubie Halloween (2020).

 Little Nicky is sort of a conceptual collision between an Adam Sandler movie and The Omen (1976).
 One where the head-turning trick from The Exorcist (1973) now becomes a cute party trick and where The Devil’s son isn’t the Anti-Christ but a socially ill-adept geek (Sandler in an unbecoming look, including a hair lock dangling over most of his face and a cod-Don Corleone hoarse voice that tires about five minutes into the film).